 Special Duties and Restrictions.

 The Operating Agreement may address the unique arrangements between the members or between the members and the LLC.
-For example, members may be obligated to work for the LLC on a full time basis (or the reverse, the members may be expressly permitted to work in and for other ventures).
+For example, LLC members may be obligated to work for the LLC on a full time basis (or the reverse, the members may be expressly permitted to work in and for other ventures).
 In addition, the Operating Agreement may provide for a member "Non-Compete" during and after membership in the LLC.
-Confidentiality may also be required of the members during and after membership in the LLC.
+Confidentiality may also be required of the LLC members during and after membership.
 These provisions can all carry penalties for breach, including expulsion, reduction in membership interest, etc.

 Voting Rights and Mechanics.